-At Acqua Recovery, we’re here to help.
-Unfortunately, we’ve heard a number of harmful myths and misconceptions in this world over the years.
+At Acqua Recovery, we are here to help.
+Unfortunately, we have heard a number of harmful myths and misconceptions in this world over the years.
 Here is part one of a two-part blog series.
-This is where we’ll list these myths and then spend some time debunking them.
+This is where we will list these myths and then spend some time debunking them.

 Relapse is Normal

 The first and perhaps most common addiction recovery myth is relapse is a normal, expected part of the process.
 While relapse is indeed something that happens to some in recovery, expecting it as part of the process sets a dangerous precedent for those going through recovery.
 It may encourage self-defeating or harmful behaviors.
 Also, it can lead to family members and other caregivers simply waiting for the inevitable relapse instead of working to help prevent it.

 On the flip side, it is important for both those in recovery and caregivers to remember relapsing is not a failure.
 This only increases the shame and guilt addiction brings.
 Also, it can make some feel there is no point in continuing to try again.
 Hopelessness is the worst enemy of recovery, and this myth only increases it.

 This is a common myth spread by movies and television.
 It is the myth that only once someone with an addiction has reached an often-dangerous “rock bottom” point can they admit they have a problem and work toward recovery.
 While again this may be true in some select cases, applying it so broadly to all cases is dangerous and wrong.